-Elf, the beloved Christmas comedy starring Will Ferrell as a human raised at the North Pole who goes to New York City to find his family, is celebrating its 15th birthday this year.
-If you’re like a lot of holiday movie fans, you’ve probably already seen the film dozens—if not hundreds—of times.
+Elf, the beloved Christmas comedy starring Will Ferrell as a human raised at the North Pole who goes to New York City to find his family, is a certified holiday classic.
+If you’re like a lot of movie fans, you’ve probably already seen the film dozens—if not hundreds—of times.
 Which means you’ve hand plenty of time to pick apart every detail of the film, and that means internet theorists have as well.
 Put all of that together and Elf has had plenty of time to live in the realm of the fan theory.

-So, as we revisit this Christmas classic on its 15th anniversary, we're taking a look at some intriguing, amusing, and just plain weird Elf fan theories covering everything from Buddy the Elf’s origins to the film's secret sequels.
+So, as we revisit this Christmas classic, we're taking a look at some intriguing, amusing, and just plain weird Elf fan theories covering everything from Buddy the Elf’s origins to the film's secret sequels.

 One of the things that endears Buddy to so many people throughout the film is his innocence and his way of seeing everything in the world of humans with such wonder and excitement.
 But according to one theory, that may all be a clever ruse.
 In perhaps the most popular Elf fan theory of all time, Reddit user Batfan54 posits that Buddy’s innocence is actually an act to hide his creepier tendencies.
 The chief evidence here is the scene in which Buddy walks into the women’s locker room at the department store where Jovie (Zooey Deschanel) is singing “Baby It’s Cold Outside” in the shower.
 Buddy joins in, then flees when she screams for him to leave.
 When Jovie confronts him later, Buddy says “I didn’t know you were naked,” and his childlike innocence seems to win Jovie over.
 Buddy clearly knows what a shower is, though, as we see him using one at the North Pole earlier in the film.
 So why does he suddenly play dumb about Jovie being naked?
 According to this theory, he’s not dumb, he was just trying to get out of trouble after peeping at her in the first place.
 Shame on you, Buddy.